enieman/tt06-verilog-template/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

+## Motivation
+This project was developed as a part of the MEST ChipCraft course.
+As a part of the course, students are walked through the design and implementation of a RISC-V core.
+At the time that I took this course, students opting to tape out their RISC-V core were limited to a single, hard-wired program in place of a true instruction "memory".
+This led me to put together a simple UART controller tied to a small register file that could act as programmable instruction memory.
+Future students (or anyone experimenting with processor design) can utilize the UART modules in this design to enable programmability of their processor designs.

 ## How it works

 This project implements a simplified RISC-V core that runs instructions from a 64-byte register file that is programmed by the user via a UART interface.